What is the Machinery Directive?

 EN standards (Euro-Norm standards): Now that the control measures have been defined, it must be ensured that they comply with the EHSRs.

-The EHSR are binding, but the EN standards are not.
-In the case of machinery manufactured in accordance with certain published harmonised European standards, the references of which have been published in the Official Journal of the European Union, it is assumed that they comply with the essential health and safety requirements covered by those standards.
+The EHSR is binding, but the EN standards are not.
+In the case of machinery manufactured in accordance with certain published harmonized European standards, the references of which have been published in the Official Journal of the European Union, it is assumed that they comply with the essential health and safety requirements covered by those standards.

 How is the technical design file created after the machine Directive?